-Steps to get a Mortgage on a Fixed-Term Contract
+Steps to get a Mortgage on a fixed-term contract

-- Use a self-employed mortgage specialist –Talking to a specialist mortgage broker and lender will immediately free you up from the limited range of knowledge and products available within mainstream lenders and banks.
+- Use a self-employed mortgage specialist Talking to a specialist mortgage broker and lender will immediately free you up from the limited range of knowledge and products available within mainstream lenders and banks.
 Put simply, the staff at their call centres or branches will not be able to give you the best advice as they will not have access to all the facts, nor know the right questions to ask to process your application.
 When looking for a self-employed or contractor mortgage, a mortgage broker who specialises in helping niche-market borrowers will know what information they need from you to get you through the application process and save you a huge amount of time and stress.

 - Keep your credit rating clean – It’s essential as a self-employed person that you do everything you can to ensure your credit rating remains strong.
 Even if you can verify a good, regular income and can put forward a decent-sized deposit, many lenders will hesitate to lend to a self-employed person with a poor credit rating.
-Simply making sure you are on the electoral role and that all the details about you held by the three main credit agencies are correct can make a difference.
+Simply making sure you are on the electoral roll and that all the details about you held by the three main credit agencies are correct can make a difference.

 - Have a decent deposit – You can still find a mortgage with a five percent deposit, but the larger the sum you are able to offer, then the greater your chances of being able to obtain a mortgage to suit your requirements, and at a reasonable rate of interest.